 How To Make Classic Breakfast Coffee Cake

-- Make the Crumb Topping: In a medium bowl, combine the walnuts, flour, both sugars, cinnamon, and salt.
-Stir to blend, then pour in the melted butter.
+- Make the crumb topping: In a medium bowl, combine the coarsely chopped walnuts, flour, granulated sugar, light brown sugar, cinnamon, and salt.
+Stir to blend the dry ingredients.
+Pour in the melted butter.
 Use your hands or a fork to mix until sandy clumps form.
-Sprinkle the topping onto a parchment-lined baking sheet to break it into smaller pieces and refrigerate until needed.
+Sprinkle the topping onto a parchment-lined baking sheet to break it into smaller pieces and refrigerate it until needed.
+Chilling keeps the crumbs distinct during baking.

-- Cream Butter and Sugar: In the bowl of an electric mixer, cream the 4 tablespoons of butter and the granulated sugar together on medium-high speed for 5 to 8 minutes, until the mixture is light yellow and smooth.
+- Cream butter and sugar: In the bowl of an electric mixer, cream the 4 tablespoons of butter and the granulated sugar together on medium-high speed for 5 to 8 minutes.
+The mixture should be light yellow and smooth.

-- Add the Eggs: Add the room temperature eggs, one at a time, beating until each is thoroughly integrated before adding the next.
+- Add the eggs: Add the room temperature eggs, one at a time, beating until each is thoroughly integrated before adding the next to ensure a smooth emulsion.

-- Make the Cake Batter: Turn the mixer on low and alternate adding some of the flour mixture and some of the sour cream to the creamed butter, beginning and ending with the flour.
-Mix in the lemon zest.
+- Make the cake batter: Turn the mixer on low.
+Alternate adding some of the flour mixture and some of the sour cream to the creamed butter, beginning and ending with the flour mixture.
+Mix in the fresh lemon zest.
 Scrape the sides of the bowl and blend briefly to ensure everything is just combined.

-- Assemble and Bake: Transfer the batter to the greased baking pan and spread it evenly.
-Liberally sprinkle the entire chilled crumb topping over the batter, covering the whole top.
+- Assemble and bake: Transfer the batter to the greased baking pan and spread it into an even layer.
+Liberally sprinkle the entire chilled crumb topping over the batter, covering the whole top edge-to-edge.
 Bake in the center of the oven for 22 to 30 minutes, or until a toothpick inserted in the center comes out clean.

-- Cool and Serve: Allow the coffee cake to cool in the pan on a wire rack for at least 30 minutes before cutting and serving.
+- Cool and serve: Allow the coffee cake to cool in the pan on a wire rack for at least 30 minutes to set before cutting into squares and serving.

 Recipe Tips